 Computing encountered similar issues and evolved similar solutions.
 In the earliest computers all memory was in one contiguous address space.
 Then code and data spaces became separate.
 Subsequently, the notion of memory spaces became completely abstract with the advent of virtual memory.
 In the software realm, encapsulation began with separating functions, eliminating GOTO statements, and finally enforced encapsulation in message-sending object-oriented systems.
 In multicellular computing, encapsulation barriers include "antivirus" software, firewalls, DMZs, and Virtual Private Networks (VPNs).

 The various walls that accomplish encapsulation must selectively allow some communication between the interior and the exterior of an encapsulated system -- the passage of bits in the case of computing, and biomolecules in the case of life.
-And, therein, lies the rub.
+And, therein, lies an inherent conflict.
 The selectivity is never perfect.
 It cannot be!
 Neither the cell nor the computer can know all the possible consequences of allowing a particular molecule or a particular string of bytes through its enclosing barrier.
 This inability to deduce in advance the full implications of a piece of information is closely related to the famous "halting problem" in computer science.
 Since encapsulation is never perfect, it merely reduces the unwanted interactions; it does not eliminate them.

 Both life and computing must evolve more general architectural principles to reduce the chaos -- the four principles discussed on this site help to harness the ever growing complexity into ever larger and more effective organized systems.